Wednesday Pre-Conference

 Summary

-Navigating the New Wave: A Collaborative Case-Based Guideline Development Workshop on Clinical Management and Harm-Reduction for 7-Hydroxymitragynine (7-OH) and High-Potency Kratom Product Use.
+Navigating the New Wave: A Collaborative Case-Based Guideline Development Workshop on Clinical Management and Health Promotion for 7-Hydroxymitragynine (7-OH) and High-Potency Kratom Product Use

 Saturday Workshops